STAFF FAQ

 application process

 We accept applications on a rolling basis until positions are full.
 Once an applicant has submitted their completed online application, a director will review it and will reach out if they feel your application aligns with our staffing needs or the meets the requirements of the position you are applying for.
 If so, you will be called to set up at least one virtual interview with a director.
-After the interview process, we typically send our first round of hiring notices around March.
-Some medical positions and returning staff will know sooner.
+After the interview process, we typically send our first round of hiring notices around February.
 Once hired, you will receive access to our online portal where you can fill our forms, read your staff manual, start background checks, and begin some pre-camp online training modules.
 You’ll also get connected with other staff in your session so you can start to bond and prepare for camp!

 Session Dates

-We are excited to announce that our 2024 staff will include both paid and volunteer opportunities.
-We will be hiring a core California paid staff from June 8th - August 5th to help support us in creating the most memorable summer yet.
+Our 2026 staff will include both paid and volunteer opportunities.
+We will be hiring a core California paid staff from June 8th - July 22nd to help support us in creating the most memorable summer yet.
 In addition, we will have paid & volunteer positions for folks that would like to join us for one session commitment - see dates below.

 CALIFORNIA STAFF